 CLAIM: Paul refers to Timothy’s “youthfulness.”
 We picture a “youth” to be in their teenage years.
 However, Timothy was the leader of the church in Ephesus, which must have been quite large.
 Was a teenager leading a church of this size?

-Irenaeus II.22.5.
-Cited in Stott, John Guard the truth: The message of 1 Timothy & Titus.
-The Bible Speaks Today.
-Downers Grove, IL: InterVarsity Press.
-1996.
-35.
+Irenaeus, Against Heresies 2.22.5.
+Cited in John R. W. Stott, Guard the Truth: The Message of 1 Timothy & Titus, The Bible Speaks Today (Downers Grove, IL: InterVarsity Press, 1996), 35.

 Ralph Earle, “1 Timothy,” in The Expositor’s Bible Commentary: Ephesians through Philemon, ed.
 Frank E. Gaebelein, vol. 11 (Grand Rapids, MI: Zondervan Publishing House, 1981), 374.